goblimey/films/README.md

 A quick explanation for anybody who hasn't written a back-end web server before:  A web server loops forever, waiting for a request and then calling a controller method to handle it.
 The controller method sends a response back to the browser which is an HTML page.
 For the user's session to continue, every response page should contain buttons or links that allow them to issue another request.
 The user's session is a series of requests and responses which lasts until the user gets bored and goes away.
 The server runs until it's forcibly shut down.

 So the user and the server run through a session composed of a series of requests and responses.
 Every response displays an HTML page and every page has links or buttons to issue another request and continue the session.
-The pages allow the user to create, read, update and delete data in the table.
+In the films server, the pages allow the user to create, read, update and delete data in the table.
 They have no direct access to the database or its tables, so they can only do with this table what the controller allows them to do and they can't access any other tables, if any exist.

 The workings of the server are best illustrated with an example.
 A user starts at the index page for the people controller http://localhost:4000/people.
 This has a button that issues a request to create a Person, and the user presses it.
 The browser sends the request to the server, which runs main.marshall to field it.
 This creates a people controller and an empty person form and calls the controller's New method, passing the form.
 New executes the Create template, passing the empty form as data.
 The user sees a web form with empty fields and a submit button.